 It all started when...

-So, fast forward, in the course of a few years recently, I had total hip replacement, hip dislocation, another partial dislocation, severe anemia, arrhythmia Then, the growths; a large breast tumor, multiple cysts, a calcified thyroid.
-An Aspergers diagnoses, followed the death of my fiancé in a climbing accident, and my near death from hypothermia skiing off piste at night with my dog.
+So, fast forward, in the course of a few years recently, I've had 2 total hip replacements, hip dislocation, another partial dislocation, severe anemia, and arrhythmia.
+Then, the growths; a large breast tumor, multiple cysts, a calcified thyroid.
+A DSM diagnosis: bipolar I, OCD, ADHD, depression, anxiety, hyper sensitivity, and trauma, followed the death of my fiancé in a climbing accident, and my near death from hypothermia skiing off piste at night with my dog.
 We had a type 1 diabetes diagnosis for a while.
 Then, while trying to heal a deep contusion to the quad after a mountain bike crash that took me out of racing and walking, we discovered permanently damaged cervical vertebra with pinched nerves to the brain and bone spurs (a life of gravity sports).
-Then, the second hip replacement.
 Daunted by waiting rooms, specialists, in a world of medicine I did not know or want to know, I submitted to the Drs., then outright rejected them and the entire system.
 For a moment.

 This story is partially about negotiating with pain, loss, trauma, but it’s really just about change, adaptation, acceptance, surrender.
-We all have a life story.
+We all have a life story that requires rewriting our story of how we interpret our experiences.
 Life and death, wrapped up in a fairly ordinary story where the sky cracks open occasionally and things are remarkably clear, but moreover surrendering to living with and negotiating the changes that this specifically vibrant life has to offer.